farazsth98/farazsth98.github.io/_posts/2018-05-17-BlizzardCTF-2017-Strng.md

 ## PMIO

 From the recon phase we know the I/O ports are 8, 8 bytes mapped at `0xc050`.
 We can access them individually or multiple at a time.
 The `pmio_read/write` functions however, expect only 4 byte reads/writes.
-This means we only have 2 options, to read/write to address `0xc050` or `0xc054` which will make our addr argument either 0 or 4 so we can hit the approriate branch.
+This means we only have 2 options, to read/write to address `0xc050` or `0xc054` which will make our addr argument either 0 or 4 so we can hit the appropriate branch.

 ### strng_pmio_read